jahAtFriends/ArrayCipher/README.md

 ### Encryption
 The program `Encrypt.java` should read a String of plaintext from the commandline and encode it into a cipher text using a key read in from a text file (see below).
-Finally it should print the cipher text to the command line.
+Finally it should print the cipher text to the command line in all-caps.

 ### Decryption
 Similarly, the program `Decrypt.java` should read a String of ciphertext from the command line and decode it into plaintext using a key read in from a text file (see below).
-Finally it should print the cipher text to the command line.
+Finally it should print the cipher text to the command line in all-caps.

 ### Key Generation (optional)
 Write a program called `Keygen.java` which prints out a random shuffling of the 26 characters of the